Amanda L. Mashburn graduated from the University of West Georgia (UWG) in Spring 2016 with a Bachelor of Science in Physics.

 During her time as a undergraduate, she participated in research projects in Astronomy (Photometry), Science Education, Astrophysics and Computational Atomic Physics.

 She received awards for her research, such as the 1st place award for Outstanding Oral Presentation in Science Education at the Georgia Academy of Sciences in 2014.
-In 2016, she won 1st place in the UWG's College of Science and Mathematics Research Day, where she went on to present her research at UWG's Big Night 2016.
+In 2016, she received 1st place in the UWG's College of Science and Mathematics Research Day, where she went on to present her research at UWG's Big Night 2016.

 She was invited by UWG's President Dr. Kyle Marrero to present her research at the Leadership Development Institute (LDI) in May 2015.
 Her presentation can be viewed here.